fitzgen/bacon-rajan-cc/README.md

 `Cc<T>`: A reference counted type with cycle collection for Rust.
 Concurrent or stop-the-world.
 Based on the paper
 ["Concurrent Cycle Collection in Reference Counted Systems"][paper] by David
 F. Bacon and V.T.
 Rajan.
+[JVM implementation](https://github.com/JikesRVM/JikesRVM/blob/8f6ac1854a73059595587b63fb4e8a3553bc7ff1/rvm/src/vm/memoryManagers/concurrent/VM_Allocator.java)

 Currently only stop-the-world, not concurrent.